Smart homes sound impressive… until you try to figure out how they actually work.

 Arduino Smart Home Projects (Simple and Reliable)

 Arduino is perfect when you want to understand how automation actually works.
+The official Arduino introduction guide is a reliable starting point for anyone new to the platform.

 Motion-Activated Lighting